oraqlle/slide-decks/script/handling-resources/handling-resources.md

 <!-- Diagram of multiple threads running in a process -->

-Threads are are another allocated resource as it is something an OS hands out specifically due to there being a finite amount available, similar to how a system has a finite amount of memory it can allocate.
+notes: Threads are are another allocated resource as it is something an OS hands out specifically due to there being a finite amount available, similar to how a system has a finite amount of memory it can allocate.
 Threads refer to a *thread of execution* or *an execution pathway*.
 By default, a process runs only one thread however it is possible for a process to have multiple threads.
 A thread is allocated once it has been allocated its own call stack and program counter, used to load the instructions the thread is going to execute.
 Threads are freed once they have terminated due to exhausting their work load and have been rejoined to the main thread ie. the spawning thread.

 ---